fliker2309/fliker2309/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-✉️ &nbsp;Now I work at the Belarusian nuclear power plant.
+✉️ &nbsp;Now I work at the Belarusian Nuclear Power Plant.
 You can shoot me an email at evgeniikapchik@gmail.com!
 I'll try to respond as soon as I can.

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>